1) ALWAYS bring your outfit to ensure the perfect match.

 2) Avoid wearing the same colour throughout.
 If your outfit is plain - accessorise with a contrasting colour or pattern, and vice-versa.

-3) Try to view your hat in daylight, as artificial light can be deceptive.
+3) Try to view your hat in daylight, as colours in artificial light can be deceptive.

 4) If you can't match the colour of your outfit (some are very difficult to get the perfect match, especially shot silks where the colour changes in different lights), it might be better to go for a complete contrast with a matching hat, bag and shoes.